Top 10 Web App Security Risks & Tips to Prevent

 With the above web app security best practices, organizations can protect their web applications from malicious attacks and ensure that confidential data is kept secure.

-Additionally, they should also educate their employees on proper cyber hygiene to prevent any inadvertent actions which could lead to an attack.
+They should also educate their employees on proper cyber hygiene to prevent any accidental actions that could lead to an attack.

-Finally, organizations should also keep track of emerging threats, so they are aware of potential risks and are able to address them quickly.
+Finally, organizations should also keep track of emerging threats, so they are aware of potential risks and can address them quickly.

 Janki Mehta